 02 Mar With the power of optimal control

-What do a GOAT, a CRAB and a GRAPE have in common?
+What do a GOAT, a CRAB, and a GRAPE have in common?
 This is not your usual pun.

-Quantum experiments?
+Quantum experiments!?
 What are they?

-Well, first of all you need to figure out some facts about your environment.
+Well, first of all, you need to figure out some facts about your environment.
 How far away is the boat you’re shooting at?
 How strong is the wind and in which direction is it pointing?
 How heavy is the cannonball?
 With how much speed does it come out?

 Time to put it to the test.
 You load the cannon and boom.
-The cannonball is soaring in the sky when all of a sudden, PLOP, it drops in the water, miles of from your target.
+The cannonball is soaring in the sky when all of a sudden, PLOP, it drops in the water, miles off from your target.
 Aaaaargggghh!
 Unfortunately, this is the truth of control: your guess is only as good as your initial knowledge, which wasn’t the best.
 So, what do you do now?

 Well, here’s the next thing that optimal control can help you with.
-The idea is obvious really: where you too much to the right?
+The idea is obvious really: were you too much to the right?
 Then move your cannon to the left, or vice versa.
 And you keep on doing this until you get it right and you can triumphantly pillage the merchant ship.

 Yarr!
 With the power of optimal control, you have secured yourself a big prize.